A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Back to the Sequent Calculus

 \subsection{A Refinement of Tiu's Argument}

 In \cite{SIS-II}, Tiu presents a sequence or formulas $S_0,S_1,S_2,\ldots$ with the following properties: \begin{enumerate} \item For each $n$, the formula $S_n$ is provable in $\BV$. \item In order to prove $S_n$, a subformula at depth $2n$ has to be accessed first. \end{enumerate} From this it follows, that there can be no \emph{shallow} (i.e., all inference rules have have a fixed maximum depth) cut-free proof system equivalent to $\BV$.
-As most standard sequent calculi are shallow in that sense, the argument can be used to claim that there cannot be a cut-free sequent calculus for $\BV$.
+As most standard sequent calculi are shallow in that sense, the argument could be used to claim that there cannot be a \enquote{standard} cut-free sequent calculus for $\BV$.
 However, Tiu's formulas also have the property \begin{enumerate} 2 \item For each $n$, the formula $S_n$ is $\ltens$-free. \end{enumerate} Since every $S_n$ contains only the $\lpar$ and $\lseq$ connectives, it can be proved in Retoré's calculus by first applying the $\lpar$ and $\lseq$ rules to transform the formula into a sequent with only atomic formulas.
 This sequent can then be derived from the axioms by only dimix instances and a single instance of the entropy rule.

-This is not a contradiction, as the entropy rule is a \emph{deep} rule (i.e., not shallow) in the sense above.
-However, it raises the question whether we can have a refinement of Retoré's sequent calculus that is complete for $\BV$ and obeys cut elimination, as this is no longer ruled out by Tiu's argument.
+This is not a contradiction, as the entropy rule is a \emph{deep} rule (i.e., not shallow) in the sense above.\footnote{Technically speaking, the $\lpar$-intro and the $\lseq$-into rules are also deep in that sense, but they do not chance the RB-digraph associated to the sequent proof.} However, it raises the question whether we can have a refinement of Retoré's sequent calculus that is complete for $\BV$ and obeys cut elimination, as this is no longer ruled out by Tiu's argument.

 What we will show next is a sequence or formulas $R_0,R_1,R_2,\ldots$, following the spirit of Tiu's construction, having properties (1) and (2) above, but not (3).
 Consequently, for proving them, a $\ltens$-subformula has to be accessed at arbitrary depth, without the possibility of globally splitting the context.
 This entails that a proper deep inference system is indeed needed, and a proof system in the sequent calculus layout is insufficient.